BoulderCodeHub/rdf2rise/README.md

 ### Example process

-The defults values of the json objects can be modified using `dplyr::mutate` or similar. **See the vignette for more examples.**
+The defults values of the json objects can be modified using `dplyr::mutate` or similar.
+See the "Cusomizing RISE json Object Values" (`vignette('custom_object_values', package = 'rdf2rise')`) vignette for an exmaple on modifying the default json objects values.

 1 - start with an rdf file and convert it to a rwtbl using RWDataPlyr.